-College Algebra - Honors 2 Semesters
+College Algebra - Honors

-Prerequisite: Meet minimum test scores set required by CCC
+2 Semesters Prerequisite: Meet minimum test scores set required by CCC College level algebra course, which includes a study of linear equations and inequalities, relations and

 College level algebra course, which includes a study of linear equations and inequalities, relations and functions, graphing of linear and quadratic functions, polynomial and rational functions, logarithmic and exponential functions, system of equations matrices, sequences and series, and other selected topics all of which are necessary for the study of calculus.
 Dual Credit with Lexington High School and Math 1150 College Algebra (3 credit hours) will be issued at successful completion by Central Community College.